mickael-kerjean/filestash-website/_posts/2020-08-31-sftp-online-test.md

   <div class="row">
     <div class="col-sm-12">
       <div class="hgroup">
-        <h1>FTP Test Tool</h1>
+        <h1>SFTP Testing Tool</h1>
         <p class="container">
-          Test your FTP server with this online testing tool <br>
+          Test your SFTP server from this testing tool <br>
-          Enter your server IP or domain and our test tool will tell you everything it finds about your FTP server
+          Enter your server IP or domain and our test tool will tell you everything it finds about your SFTP server
         </p>
       </div>